 “I would be very worried about using an EUA mechanism for something like a vaccine.
 It’s very different from plasma therapy,” Hotez told Reuters.

-There is particular disquiet about DNA, RNA, and viral vector vaccines, which have never previously been approved for human use.
+There is particular disquiet about DNA and RNA vaccines, which have never previously been approved for human use.

 There is concern that, with spike protein vaccines, there may be disease enhancement.
 During studies of spike protein vaccines against SARS-CoV-1, the exposure of vaccinated animals to the virus led to increased morbidity and mortality.